crownstone/website/business/04-real-estate-developers.md

 <p>&nbsp;</p>

 A smart home is a milestone for convenient living.
-It gives users more me to spend with their loved ones or on their hobbies. **81%** of home buyers say they'd rather buy a home with smart home products already installed.
+It gives users more time to spend with their loved ones or on their hobbies. **81%** of home buyers say they'd rather buy a home with smart home products already installed.

 {% include snippets/two-cols-centered-text-img-end img='/images/convenience.png' img-alt='convenience' %}